aphanotus/borealis/README.md

 ### Morphometrics

 One of the goals of this package is to provide a system to record [data provenance](https://en.wikipedia.org/wiki/Data_lineage#Data_provenance) in the objects produced through a morphometry workflow.
-Many of the major GMM step employ functions from the R package [geomorph](https://cran.r-project.org/web/packages/geomorph/index.html).
+Most of the important GMM steps employ functions from the R package [geomorph](https://cran.r-project.org/web/packages/geomorph/index.html).

 For a [tutorial of a GMM workflow](https://www.bugsinourbackyard.org/wp-content/uploads/2020/10/gmm-tutorial.html) using `borealis`, see the vignettes [online](https://www.bugsinourbackyard.org/wp-content/uploads/2020/10/gmm-tutorial.html) or in Rstudio.